jmassaims/sbe_ctd_proc/README.md

 * Update `SBEDataProcessing` if you installed SBE Data Processing to another location
 * Under `[ctd]`, set `config_path` to the directory of psa config files if you want to use a different location than the `config` directory in this project.

+### psa files config directory

+By default, the `config` directory in this project will be used.
+To use another directory, specify `[ctd]` `config_path` in the _config.toml_ file.

+Ensure all relevant calibration .xmlcon and .psa files are in the following config directory structure:
+Dates must be at the end of the calibration_files_##### directory names.
+- config ->
+   - ctd_id1
+   - ctd_id2 ->
+      -  calibration_files_20120131
+      -  calibration_files_20170601 ->
+         -   20170601.xmlcon
+         -   AlignCTD.psa
+         -   BinAvgIMOS.psa
+         -   DatCnv.psa
+         -   DeriveIMOS.psa
+         -   Filter.psa
+         -   LoopEditIMOS.psa

 # Running